nicoletr/project2-password-manager/README.md

 * As a user, I would like to generate new secure passwords for new applications.

-### Acceptance Criteria
+## Acceptance Criteria

-* It's done when the `/` homepage route renders a login page.
+* It's done when the `/` homepage route redirects to the login `/login` page.

 * It's done when an existing user can enter their credentials on the login page to create a session on the server.

 * It's done when a new user can create an account on the login page and then be immediately logged in with a session.

-* It's done when the `/apps` route renders the logged-in user's saved passwords and a form to save a new password.
+* It's done when the `/` route renders the logged-in user's saved passwords.

-* It's done when the `/apps/:id` route renders the login information saved for a specific app.
+* It's done when the user can click a 'new' or '+' button to add a new app to their list.

-* It's done when only a logged in user can visit the `/apps` route.
+* It's done when only a logged in user can visit the `/` route.

-* It's done when a logged in user is redirected to `/apps` when they try to visit `/` again.

 * It's done when a user on the apps page can use the form to create a new password in the database.